-Read the document to make sure it meets your needs and that everyone involved (eg the HR department and the employee’s manager) agrees with the disciplinary outcome letter for misconduct.
+Read the document to make sure it meets your needs and that everyone involved (eg the HR department and the employee’s manager) agrees with the Disciplinary Outcome Letter for Misconduct.
 Remember that if you have any questions you can easily Ask a lawyer.

-The disciplinary outcome letter for misconduct is a formal notice which must be served properly.
+The Disciplinary Outcome Letter for Misconduct is a formal notice which must be served (ie delivered) properly.

-Check the contract of employment for any special rules about serving notices and make sure they are followed.
+Check the employee’s contract for any special rules about serving notices and make sure that they are followed.

-The safest way to serve notice is to deliver in person or failing this, is to send by courier, post or email.
+The safest way to serve a notice is to deliver it in person or, failing this, to send it by post or email.
 If you sever your Disciplinary Outcome Letter for Misconduct:

-Post: if you are serving notice by post then it is recommended that you use recorded delivery and that you keep a copy of the proof of posting and delivery.
-Check you have the employee’s latest address.
+By post - consider using recorded delivery and keeping a copy of the proof of posting and delivery.
+Make sure that you have the employee’s latest address before posting the Letter.

-Email: check that the employment contract allows you to send notices by email and whether it requires you to request a “read receipt” as proof of service.
+By email - check that the employment contract allows you to send notices by email and whether it requires you to request a ‘read receipt’ as proof of service.

-If you email the letter then keep a copy of the email that was sent and any attachments together with any "read receipts".
+Emailed the Letter - download a copy of the email that was sent and any attachments together with any ‘read receipts’.

 Posted or hand-delivered the Letter - keep a copy of the signed letter that was served and anything else that was sent with it.